Can My Son Buy My Council House For Me?

 Adding your son to your council tenancy is possible, but the approval process depends on specific conditions set by your local council.

-• Residency Requirement: Typically, a minimum period of 12 months living in the property as his primary residence is required for your son to be added to the tenancy.
+- Residency Requirement: Typically, your son must live in the property as his primary residence for a minimum of 12 months before being added to the tenancy.

 Contact your local council for the exact process and requirements.
 They will provide the necessary forms and guidance on applying to add your son to your council tenancy.
 It’s also a good idea to ensure this change is formally documented to avoid any issues in the future regarding tenancy rights or succession.